Early Childhood: a thematic collaboration of the Fair Education Alliance

 Through this thematic collaboration, we aim to ensure babies, young children and their families have fair and consistent support – both at home and in their communities – to promote early childhood development, no matter their socioeconomic background.

-We focus on strengthening the systems and community - the “village” - around families, rather than individual services or short-term interventions.
+We focus on strengthening the people - families and communities - that make up the systems around children, rather than individual services or short-term interventions.

-We do not focus on formal early education and childcare provision or the early years workforce, and we commend the work of the Early Education and Childcare Coalition in these areas.
-Instead, this collaboration focuses on the wider early childhood system that shapes children’s experiences from birth onwards.
+While our focus lies outside formal early education and childcare provision or the early years workforce, we commend the work of the Early Education and Childcare Coalition who are brilliant advocates in this area.

 A systems-change approach